ariejan/preflight/README.md

 _You may need to interact with Preflight during installation.
 Most notably you will be asked for your password when executing administrative tasks (like software update or installing applications in `/Applications`)._

+_The `setup` script is idempotent, so you can safely run it multiple times without issue.
+If Preflight was updated, those changes will take effect when subsequently running the bash-curl script again._